On spectral asymptotic of quasi-exactly solvable quartic: Case .

-Typically the union of the supports of the asymptotic root-counting measures for the polynomial sequences \eqref{recrelstabA} depending on $\tau\in [0,1]$ is larger than that of $\nu_a$, see Fig.~\ref{figA1}.
-In such case we can only conclude that the corresponding Cauchy transforms coincide in the complement to the larger support.
+For a generic complex $A$, the union over all $\tau\in [0,1]$ of the supports of the asymptotic root-counting measures $\mu_A^{(\tau)}$ for the polynomial sequences $\{\Omega_\tau^{(k)}(A,\be)\}_{k=1}^\infty$ (depending on $\tau\in [0,1]$) is strictly larger than that of $\nu_A$, see Figure~\ref{figA1}.
+In this case we can only conclude that the corresponding Cauchy transforms of both measures coincide with each other in the complement to the larger support.
+(This fact follows from the complex version of the main result of \cite{KvA} corresponded to the first author by A.~Kuijlaars, see below).
+The latter circumstance implies that the measure

+is obtained as the balayage of measure $\nu_A$.
+(The above mentioned complex version of the main result of \cite{KvA} is worked out in details in \S~\ref{sec:appen}.)

-However, in case $a\ge \frac{3}{\root {3} \of {4}}$ (which fits the situation covered by the main result of \cite{CCvA},) these supports coincide and one can obtain the density of $\nu_a$ by averaging the densities of \eqref{recrelstabA}.
+However, the next Lemma shows that in case $A\ge \frac{3}{\root {3} \of {4}}$ (which fits the situation covered by the main result of \cite{CCvA},) these supports coincide and one can obtain the density of $\nu_A$ by averaging the densities of \eqref{recrelstabA}.